sawan22071995/notes/docs/Miscellaneous/DevOps+Cloud+Interview+QA.md

 # DevOps & Cloud & Python , Shell Scripting Programming Basic Interview Qusetions & Answers
+##### Q. How do I check the status of my Kubernetes cluster?
+Use the kubectl cluster-info command to get a summary of your cluster's status.
+This will show you the Kubernetes master and services endpoints.
+For more detailed status information about nodes, use kubectl get nodes.
+To check the overall health, you can also use kubectl get component statuses.

+##### Q. What should I do if a pod is stuck in the Pending state?
+A pod may be stuck in the Pending state due to insufficient resources or scheduling constraints.
+Check the pod description with kubectl describe pod `<pod-name>` to see events and reasons why it's not being scheduled.
+You might need to review node resources, quotas, and affinity rules.

+##### Q. How do I troubleshoot a pod that is stuck in the CrashLoopBackOff state?
+Pods in the CrashLoopBackOff state are repeatedly crashing.
+Use kubectl logs `<pod-name>` to view the logs of the pod and identify errors.
+Additionally, kubectl describe pod `<pod-name>` will provide details about the container's state and events that might help you understand why it is failing.

+##### Q. How can I investigate if a service is not exposing the pod correctly?
+Verify that the service is correctly defined and targeting the right pods by using kubectl get svc to list services and kubectl describe svc `<service-name>` to check its configuration.
+Ensure that the service's selectors match the labels of the pods it should route traffic to.
+Additionally, kubectl get endpoints `<service-name>` can show if endpoints are being correctly resolved.

+##### Q. What steps should I take if my deployment is not rolling out as expected?
+Check the status of the deployment with kubectl rollout status deployment/`<deployment-name>`.
+Review the deployment configuration with kubectl describe deployment `<deployment-name>` for any issues.
+Look for problems in the pods' logs and events.
+You may also use kubectl rollout history deployment/`<deployment-name>` to inspect previous versions and see if an earlier configuration is causing issues.

+##### Q. How do I resolve issues related to Kubernetes network policies?
+Network policies can restrict traffic between pods.
+If you suspect network policies are causing issues, review the policies using kubectl get networkpolicies and kubectl describe networkpolicy `<policy-name>`.
+Ensure that the policies are configured correctly and that they allow the necessary traffic between pods.

+##### Q. How can I debug a Kubernetes node that is not accepting new pods?
+Check the node's status with kubectl get nodes and kubectl describe node `<node-name>`.
+Look for issues related to resource pressure, such as memory or CPU, and review the kubelet logs on the node for errors.
+Ensure that the no

+##### Q. What should I do if kubectl commands are failing with connectivity issues?
+Ensure that your kubeconfig file is correctly configured and that the Kubernetes API server is reachable.
+Check the API server's status and logs if you have access.
+Also, verify network connectivity between your client and the API server.
+Use commands like kubectl cluster-info and check for any errors or warnings.

+##### Q. Why is my Kubernetes pod experiencing high CPU or memory usage?
+High resource usage in a pod can be due to inefficient code, memory leaks, or incorrect resource requests/limits.
+Use kubectl top pod `<pod-name>` to check the current resource usage of the pod.
+Review the pod’s resource requests and limits defined in its YAML configuration to ensure they are appropriate.
+Additionally, examine the application logs for signs of inefficiencies or bugs.

+##### Q. What should I do if a Kubernetes job fails to complete?
+Check the job’s status with kubectl describe job <job-name> to see events and conditions related to the failure.
+Use kubectl logs `<pod-name>` to examine the logs of the job’s pods for errors.
+Ensure that the job’s specifications, such as backoff limit, parallelism, and completions, are correctly configured.

+##### Q.  How can I address issues with Kubernetes deployment rollbacks?
+If a rollback is not working as expected, check the deployment’s history with kubectl rollout history deployment/`<deployment-name>`.
+Use kubectl rollout status deployment/`<deployment-name>` to monitor the status of the rollback.
+Ensure that the previous revision being rolled back to is correct and that any potential issues with the previous configuration or resources are resolved.

+##### Q. How do I resolve issues with Kubernetes ingress controllers?
+If ingress rules are not being applied or routes are not working, check the status of the ingress controller pods with kubectl get pods -n `<ingress-namespace>`.
+Use kubectl logs `<ingress-controller-pod>` to view the logs and identify issues.
+Verify that the ingress resources are correctly defined with kubectl describe ingress `<ingress-name>` and ensure that the ingress controller is properly configured and has the necessary permissions.

+##### Q. What steps should I take if the Kubernetes API server is unresponsive?
+If the API server is unresponsive, check the control plane components’ status and logs.
+For managed Kubernetes services, check the service provider’s status dashboard.

+##### Q. How can I troubleshoot issues with Kubernetes ConfigMaps and Secrets?
+If applications are not reading ConfigMaps or Secrets correctly, ensure that they are correctly defined and mounted.
+Use kubectl get configmap `<configmap-name>` and kubectl get secret `<secret-name>` to check their contents and existence.
 ##### Q. Have you ever managed an application single-handedly?
 Yes, I have managed an application single-handedly, and it was a valuable learning experience.
 For instance, in a previous role, I was responsible for the end-to-end management of a web application used internally by the company.
 Here’s a detailed overview of how I handled it: